SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

-*   The units of calendar-based times (including 'time' and 'forecast_reference_time'), are of the general form "<time-unit> since <base-date>", interpreted according to the unit's :data:`iris.unit.Unit.calendar` property.
+*   The units of calendar-based times (including 'time' and 'forecast_reference_time'), are of the general form "<time-unit> since <base-date>", interpreted according to the unit's :attr:`~iris.unit.Unit.calendar` property.
 The base date for this is always 1st Jan 1970 (times before this are represented as negative values).

 The units.calendar property of time coordinates is set from the lowest decimal